 G_hyperkalemia_web How much do your patients know about the dangers of high potassium levels in the body?
 They may know that potassium is good for you, or that you need specific levels of it in the ...

 Please provide your email address to receive an email when new articles are posted on .
-Adults with type 2 diabetes who began GLP-1 therapy were less likely to develop hyperkalemia than adults ...
+Overall, 38 patients had hyperkalemia before dialysis, researchers found.
+A daily intake of greater than 15.33 g ...

 "Patients who experience hyperkalemia while on RAAS inhibitor therapy may benefit from intensification of other evidence-based preventative measures against adverse cardiorenal outcomes, such as lipid ...